 According to predictions from non-profit information security advocacy group ISACA, there will be a staggering shortage of security professionals – through 2019, experts forecast a lack of two million cybersecurity professionals, Forbes reported.

-"Every year in the U.S., 40,000 jobs for information security analysts go unfilled, and employers are struggling to fill 200,000 other cybersecurity roles," Forbes contributor Jeff Kauflin wrote.
-"And for every ten cyber security jobs that appear on careers site Indeed, only seven people even click on one of the ads, let alone apply."
+“Every year in the U.S., 40,000 jobs for information security analysts go unfilled, and employers are struggling to fill 200,000 other cybersecurity roles,” Forbes contributor Jeff Kauflin wrote from an interview with Bill Bonifacic the head of blueStone Recruiting’s Healthcare and Cyber Security Divisions at blueStone Recruiting.
+“And for every 10 cybersecurity jobs that appear on careers site Indeed, only seven people even click on one of the ads, let alone apply.”

 Overall, a lack of trained, skilled IT security professionals is an issue that organizations across every industry are dealing with.
 And as the threat landscape continues to grow, IT staffing shortages become a more pressing problem.